-much about them.
-Some parents are not sure what to say about drugs and they don't have much confidence that their children will want to listen.

 Often parents are doing better than they realise.

 Most teenagers do care what their parents think even if they do not show it.
 But what matters even more is being able to tell their parents what they think and feel too.

-This guide lets you know the facts about drugs
+This guide lets you know the facts about drugs and

-and how they are used.

-A companion guide,

-You, your child and

-alcohol gives facts about

-alcohol.
-The information

-in both guides can help

-you decide what you

-want to discuss with

-your teenagers and how

-and when to do it.
-The

-quotations come from

-parents and young people

-- people just like you.
+how they are used.
+A companion guide, Alcohol: What every parent should know gives facts about alcohol.
+The information in both guides can help you decide what you want to discuss with your teenagers and how and when to do it.
+The quotations come from parents and young people -people just like you.